Kraballa/Deutsch-Oracle/README.md

 The model is using a simplified version of QBits that rely on real numbers instead of imaginary ones.
 Quantum entanglement has not been implemented as this is where the simulation would reach exponential complexity.

+*The actual point of the Deutsch Oracle isn't really present here.
+For the full deal [this Wikipedia article](https://en.wikipedia.org/wiki/Deutsch%E2%80%93Jozsa_algorithm) may be a nice starting point*.

 # Source
 - [Quantum Computing for Computer Scientists](https://www.youtube.com/watch?v=F_Riqjdh2oM)
 - figuring out how to implement it myself